w3f/w3f-education/docs/Substrate/section1/what-is-substrate.md

 ---
 id: what-is-substrate
-title: Substrate - the backend of web3
+title: Substrate - powering Web3
 sidebar_label: What is Substrate and FRAME?
 description: Learn what Substrate it is, and why it's the future of building infrastructure in web3.
 ---